SeyaSchmassmann/nlp-project/documentation.md

 ##### Training Time

 The training time of the different models show no significant differences and are close to the fastest model of the Bag-of-Words approach.
 This makes sense, as the models are close to the Bag-of-Words models, but with a different regularization technique.
+The models were trained on NVIDIA Quadro P5000 GPU.

 <img src="resources/elasticNet_training_time.png" height="300" />